 Therefore, a work team is something like a rowing team; if any of the members stop rowing (or start doing it in the opposite direction), the boat will not reach its destination, or it could sink.

-Effective internal communication is the key to organizing a team, especially if people are working from different locations.
+Effective internal communications is the key to organizing a team, especially if people are working from different locations.

 Therefore, in this article, I want to address aspects such as: